MicrosoftDocs/customer-insights/ci-docs/connect-common-data-model.md

 ### Partition files are missing

-If ingestion was successful without any corrupt records, but you can't see any data, check your model.json file to make sure partitions are specified.
-Refresh the data source.
+- If ingestion was successful without any corrupt records, but you can't see any data, edit your model.json file to make sure partitions are specified.
+Then, [refresh the data source](data-sources.md#refresh-data-sources).

-If data ingestion occurs at the same time as data sources are being refreshed during an [automatic schedule refresh](schedule-refresh.md), the partition files can disappear or appear empty.
-Change the system refresh schedule or the refresh schedule for the data source.
+- If data ingestion occurs at the same time as data sources are being refreshed during an automatic schedule refresh, the partition files can disappear or appear empty.
+Change the [system refresh schedule](schedule-refresh.md) to align with the upstream refresh schedule, or, change the refresh schedule for the data source.
+Align the timing so that refreshes do not all occur at once.

 ### Datetime fields in the wrong format